sreeja008/NewsZoom-/README.md

 3. Click the "Summarize" button
 4. View the summary, sentiment analysis, and other article details

-Author: vaishnav muriki
+Author: Rajavarapu sreeja
-Email: vaishpaa@gmail.com
+Email: rsreeja2487@gmail.com